Vital Statistics -Location / Description

 • Tempe Town Lake – Part of the Rio Salado recreational development – a manmade lake surrounded by facilities for recreational activities, music events, town parties including Fourth of July and New Year’s Eve fireworks, More than 2 million people visit Tempe Town Lake each year to boat, fish, attend concerts, fireworks and a variety of festivals.
 It's also one of Tempe's best development sites.
 Home to Tempe Beach Park.

-• Big Surf Water park: An oasis in the desert.
+• Big Surf Water Park: An oasis in the desert.

 • Montezuma's Castle National Monument: 85 miles north.